Please ensure Javascript is enabled for purposes of website accessibility

 COLORADO MOUNTAIN MEDICAL VAIL

-Colorado Mountain Medical provides a full range of medical services from our Vail Clinic.
+Colorado Mountain Medical provides the full range of medical services at our Vail location.
 Patients have access to total family care from wellness and preventative medicine to specialized care for the treatment of injury or illness.
-Colorado Mountain Medical Vail has on-site access to x-ray, ultrasound, CT scan, and laboratory services, to provide an even higher level of care and service to our patients.
+Colorado Mountain Medical Vail has on-site access to X-ray, ultrasound, CT scan and laboratory services, allowing for an even higher level of care and service to our patients.

 Victim First Care Response